-Three years ago, The Home Depot implemented OrangeMethod, its internal skill development program created to help employees reskill into new roles.
-Through partnering with Pluralsight, The Home Depot implemented OrangeMethod, a skill development experience that’s for associates and by associates.
+Through partnering with Pluralsight, The Home Depot implemented OrangeMethod, its internal skill development program created to help employees reskill into new roles.
 It’s been enormously successful, with several employees growing from cashiers into salaried software developers.

 Want to see the kind of results Home Depot has been able to achieve?
 Take a leaf out of their book with these valuable tips.

 The success of your skill development program depends on everyone at your organization being fully committed to its objectives.
 That means creating a culture that not only encourages skill development, but expects it.
 Everyone from your CEO to your newest employee should be excited about growth.

 Home Depot’s OrangeMethod generates amazing results because it’s a top C-level priority, which means the company doesn’t experience the kind of organizational silos that prevent many companies from achieving such impressive professional development.